rblindore/somya/README.markdown

-#Fedena : Open source school management system
+#Somya : Open source school management system

-Project Fedena is the open source school management system based on Ruby on Rails.
-It is developed by a team of developers at Foradian Technologies.
-The project was made open source by Foradian, and is now maintained by the open source community.
-Fedena is the ideal solution for schools and campuses that want an easy means to manage all campus records.
+Project Somya is the open source school management system based on Ruby on Rails.
+It is developed by a team of developers at Affimintus Technologies on Ruby On Rails By making Fork of open source project Fedena.
+The project was made open source, and is now maintained by the open source community.
+Somya is the ideal solution for schools and campuses that want an easy means to manage all campus records.

-The Project Fedena website http://www.projectfedena.org/ is the home to the developer community behind Fedena project.
-There you can find forums and bug tracker for Fedena.
+The Project Somya website is under development http://project-fedena.herokuapp.com is the home to the developer community behind Somya project.
+There you can find forums and bug tracker for Somya.

 #Demo
-A demo website for Fedena has been set up at demo.projectfedena.org.
+A demo website for Somya has been set up at http://project-fedena.herokuapp.com.
 You can log in with following usernames and passwords:

-    * As admin -- username - admin, password - admin123
+    * As admin -- username - fedena_admin, password - 123456789
-    * As student -- username - 1, password - 1123
+    * As student 1 -- username - fedena_stud_1, password - 123456789
-    * As employee -- username - E1, password - E1123
+    * As student 2 -- username - fedena_stud_2, password - 123456789

 #License